Performance & Quality Improvement

 Surveys are scaled 1-5 with 1 the lowest rating and 5 the highest rating.

-The overall average score from 1-5 was a 3.77 in youth satisfaction.
+The overall average score from 1-5 was 3.6 in youth satisfaction.

-The highest average score was a 4.33 related to having goals that the youth are working on.
+The highest average score was 4.3 related to educating youth in sexuality topics.

-The lowest average score was a 3.5 related to being able to make personal decisions.
+The lowest average score was 3.3 related to staff being available/willing to listen when youth need to talk.

 Independent Living Youth Survey Results

-The overall average score from 1-5 was a 4.3 in youth satisfaction.
+The overall average score from 1-5 was 4.6 in youth satisfaction.

-The highest average score was a 4.5 in the areas of goals, communication and service planning.
+The highest average score was 4.9 in the areas of achieving personal goals, feeling safe in their apartment and learning skills to live independently.

-The lowest average score was a 3.5 in the area of program activities.
+The lowest average score was 4.1 in the area of learning better ways to deal with problems/mistakes.

 DSS Satisfaction Survey Results

-The overall average score from 1-5 was a 4.67 in DSS satisfaction.
+The overall average score from 1-5 was 4.7 in DSS satisfaction.

-The lowest average score was a 4 in the area of invitations and participation in Social Service meetings.
+The lowest score was 4 in the area of music met/exceeded expectations.